6.1 Lab Goals

 6.4.3 Top 5 Service Reuqests Categories

 The column Case_Summary categorizes people’s 311 requests into different types.
-Let’s check what issues that people have reported in 2023 and their frequency.
+Let’s check what issues that people have reported and their frequency.

 [Q4] What are the top 5 categories of 311 service requests?